-Nicolaïdis, 'Mutual Recognition: Promise and Denial' (n 23) 6-7.
+81 Nicolaïdis, 'Mutual Recognition: Promise and Denial' (n 23), 6-7.

-&lt;sup>82See C Dustmann and T Frattini, 'The Fiscal Effects of Immigration to the UK' 124 (2014) Economic Journal 593; E Recchi and A Favell, Pioneers of European Integration-Citizenship and Mobility in the EU (Edward Elgar 2009).
+82 See C Dustmann and T Frattini, 'The Fiscal Effects of Immigration to the UK' 124 (2014) Economic Journal 593; E Recchi and A Favell, Pioneers of European Integration-Citizenship and Mobility in the EU (Edward Elgar 2009).

-&lt;sup>83See S Danaj and I Wagner, 'Beware of the "Poverty Migrant": Media Discourses on EU Labour Migration and the Welfare State in Germany and the UK' 67 (2021) Zeitschrift für Sozialreform 1; S Vasilopoulou and L Talving, 'Opportunity or Threat?
+83 See S Danaj and I Wagner, 'Beware of the "Poverty Migrant": Media Discourses on EU Labour Migration and the Welfare State in Germany and the UK' (2021) 67 Zeitschrift für Sozial Reform 1; S Vasilopoulou and L Talving, 'Opportunity or Threat?
 Public Attitudes towards EU Freedom of Movement' 26 (2019) Journal of European Public Policy 805.

-&lt;sup>84On this see, B Bugaric, "The Two Faces of Populism: Between Authoritarian and Democratic Populism' 20 (2019) German Law Journal 390; M Wilkinson, Authoritarian Liberalism and the Transformation of Modern Europe (Oxford University Press 2021).
+84 On this see, B Bugaric, 'The Two Faces of Populism: Between Authoritarian and Democratic Populism' 20 (2019) German Law Journal 390; M Wilkinson, requirements, and it has encouraged a certain disenchanted view of the role of free movement in the context of the project of Union citizenship.85

+^{&#}x27;Authoritarian Liberalism and the Transformation of Modern Europe' (OUP 2021).